arye762/python-quiz-app/README.md

 ### Select a Question Set

 Upon running the quiz, you will be prompted to choose between different sets of questions:
-- Option 1: Original questions (from questions_set1.py).
+- Option 1: Questions Set 1 (from questions_set1.py).
-- Option 2: New essay-related questions (from questions_set2.py).
+- Option 2: Questions Set 2 (from questions_set2.py).
 - Option 3: Both sets of questions combined.

 ### Answer Questions